tarof429/stuckathome/golang/README.md

 // 1
 ```

-Another is to use the FormatFloat() function in the *strconv* package.
+Another approach is to use the FormatFloat() function in the *strconv* package.

 ```go
 ...